instruqt/instruqt/README.md

-# Instruqt Changelog and roadmap
+# Instruqt Changelog

-This repository contains the public changelog and roadmap for the Instruqt platform.
+This repository contains the public changelog for the Instruqt platform.

 # Reporting issues and feature requests